-- Further their understanding of the difference between precise recipes and flexible recipes. - Understand and practice the basics of whisking, emulsifying, sauteing, blanching, roasting, and baking. - Reflect on their experiences in the kitchen - Prepare for and participate effectively in a range of conversations - Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) - Make choices in the ingredients of their recipes and reflect on those selections - Practice reflective thinking and responding.

-Lesson 1: How to: Flip Food

-Lesson 2: Create Your Own: Saute Vegetables

-Lesson 3: How to: Whisking and Emulsifying

-Lesson 4: Create Your Own: Any Organic Greens Pesto

-Lesson 5: Sharing What Your Made

-Lesson 6: Review of How To: Basic Cuts

-Lesson 7: Create Your Own: Grain Bowl Recipe

-Lesson 8: Extension Activity: Interview an Elder (Suggested)

-Lesson 9: How to: Basic Baking Methods

-Lesson 10: Create Your Own: Seasonal, Organic Fruit Muffin Lesson 11: Extension Activity: Decorate a Recipe (Suggested)

-Lesson 12: Sharing What You Made
+- Further their understanding of the difference between precise recipes and flexible recipes. - Understand and practice the basics of whisking, emulsifying, sauteing, blanching, roasting, and baking. - Reflect on their experiences in the kitchen - Prepare for and participate effectively in a range of conversations - Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) - Make choices in the ingredients of their recipes and reflect on those selections - Practice reflective thinking and responding. - Lesson 1: How To: Flip Food - Lesson 2: Create Your Own: Sautéed Vegetables - Lesson 3: How To: Whisk and Emulsify - Lesson 4: Create Your Own: Any Organic Greens Pesto - Lesson 5: Sharing What Your Made - Lesson 6: How To: Cut Vegetables (Review) - Lesson 7: Create Your Own: Grain Bowl Recipe - Lesson 8: Extension Activity: Interview an Elder (Suggested) - Lesson 9: How To: Basic Baking Methods - Lesson 10: Create Your Own: Seasonal, Organic Fruit Muffin - Lesson 11: Extension Activity: Decorate a Recipe (Suggested) - Lesson 12: Sharing What You Made